near/NEPs/text/0014-split-contract-execution.md

 I was not able to find the alternative approaches by other blockchains.
 In most cases they solve expensive computation by either making a fast host-function or a precompile, which does not help if computation is by itself very slow and heavy.

+### Preserving the entire Wasm state

+It is possible to stop and resume Wasm https://kripken.github.io/blog/wasm/2019/07/16/asyncify.html which could be used to perform split execution.
+We can even first introduce blocking contract calls as an alternative to asynchronous contract calls.
+With blocking calls a contract stop execution while it waits for another contract to finish execution.
+Blocking contract calls then would naturally enable split contract execution.